MrL47/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that changes the working directory to the previous one.
+Script that lists all files in current folder and parent directory